Historical Highlights

 Located in the Lesser Town, this baroque church is known for its stunning frescoes and ornate interior.
 It's a prime example of high baroque architecture in Prague.
 Many fantastic concerts are organized here during the primary season (April – December).
 Further details about the program and prices can be found here: Concerts at St. Nicholas Church

-Website: Official website of St. Nicholas Church
+Website: Visit the St. Nicholas Church website

 Opening Hours, September: Friday–Saturday 09:00–17:00; Sunday–Thursday 09:00–18:00.